 AAMC Files Lawsuit Against Former Board Member Nathaniel Redleaf for Improperly Disclosing Confidential Information for Financial Gain

-/EIN News/ -- CHRISTIANSTED, U.S. Virgin Islands, Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Altisource Asset Management Corporation (“AAMC” or the “Company”) (NYSE American: AAMC) today filed a complaint in the Superior Court of the U.S. Virgin Islands, Division of St. Croix, against former AAMC board member Nathaniel Redleaf, who improperly disclosed confidential information of the firm to financially benefit himself and his current employer, New York-based hedge fund Luxor Capital Group (Luxor).
+CHRISTIANSTED, U.S. Virgin Islands, Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Altisource Asset Management Corporation ("AAMC" or the "Company") AAMC today filed a complaint in the Superior Court of the U.S. Virgin Islands, Division of St. Croix, against former AAMC board member Nathaniel Redleaf, who improperly disclosed confidential information of the firm to financially benefit himself and his current employer, New York-based hedge fund Luxor Capital Group (Luxor).

 As outlined in the complaint, Redleaf engaged in a secret scheme to illegally use AAMC's confidential information to benefit Luxor, a $12 billion hedge fund founded by Christian Leone, a former Goldman Sachs analyst.
 Luxor acquired 19.7 percent of AAMC and then had its partner, Redleaf, join the AAMC board as part of a plan to funnel confidential information back to Leone and Luxor.